dotnet/aspnetcore/.github/ISSUE_TEMPLATE.md

 To address your issues more quickly, please open the issue in the most appropriate repository.
 These are some of the most common repos:

+NOTE: If the repository has migrated their issue tracker to this repo, please continue to create your issue here.

 Common ASP.NET and Entity Framework repos and projects:

  - Documentation: https://github.com/aspnet/Docs